ironpeakservices/ironpeak.be/content/blog/is-my-isp-snooping-on-me.md

 ### Protocol Fingerprinting

-Not much to tell here, except to use standard protocols as much as possible and prevent some well-known ones like Bittorrent. e.g. it is possible to hide your SSH connections in HTTPS traffic using something like [stunnel](https://www.stunnel.org/).
+Not much to tell here, except to use standard protocols as much as possible and prevent some well-known ones like BitTorrent. e.g. it is possible to hide your SSH connections in HTTPS traffic using something like [stunnel](https://www.stunnel.org/).
-If you are using Bittorrent, either switch to Usenet newsgroups or opt for a VPN.
+If you are using BitTorrent, either switch to Usenet newsgroups or opt for a VPN.

 ### Customer Record

 First important factor is being aware that you are being tracked.
 Disabled unused app functions in Android or iOS.
 Prevent your app from running in the background, using data entirely or e.g. using your camera or reading your contacts.
-Secondly, set your ISP profile preferences to not receive any personalised advertisementes if applicable.
+Secondly, set your ISP profile preferences to not receive any personalized advertisements if applicable.
 Thanks to [GDPR](https://gdpr-info.eu/), companies that process your information are now legally obliged to respond to GDPR queries. e.g. You can request them to provide all information they have about you, whether technical or commercial.
 Do this now with your ISP!
 *I am still awaiting my enquiry...*